Law firm marketing is hard at the best of times but when budgets are squeezed ever tighter because of the recession it can seem almost impossible.

 It’s important to ensure that all your clients know the full range of your services and are reminded of it constantly.
 This enables you to cross sell effectively.
 You never want to find yourself in a position whereby, for example, a person whose divorce you handle then goes to another firm to deal with his house sale because he didn’t realise that you also cover residential property.

-This would be a double blow because not only do you lose the client’s business on the house sale, you have also effectively handed him over to a rival firm which may go on to sell other services to him in future.
-You may never get him back.
+This would be a double blow because not only do you lose the client’s business on the house sale, you have also effectively handed them over to a rival firm which may go on to sell other services to them in future.
+You may never get them back.

 It’s a hard lesson to learn but the message is clear: clients are hard to come by so make sure you hold on to them once you have them.